guangxush/LearnEng/Dictation/README.md

      - Okay.
      - 1 Yeah, 6 Yup, ~teen...
      - I already dialed a 6.
 I can't go back in time and shlip a 1 in.

+105. - Alright, what's your name?
+     - I'm Karl Fuentes.
+     - Karl.
+Karl with a "K", correct?
+     - Yep, Karl with a "K".
+     - Karl with a "K".
+A bird in the hand is worth... a million?
+     - No.